• Skip to primary navigation

 Some maintenance items are described as “lifetime,” such as coolant, for example.
 It’s important during the inspection to discover the health of these “lifetime” items.
 If you need cold weather protection from your coolant, you’ll find the “lifetime” is considerably shorter than you might expect!
 Identifying mechanical problems at an early stage allows planning and budgeting for the necessary work.

-Porsche 911 Carrera Maintenance Recommendations – 997
+Porsche 911 Carrera 997 Scheduled Maintenance Recommendations

-Annual Maintenance or Every 10K miles:
+Annual Maintenance or Every 10K miles

 • Vehicle Inspection